LEEYJ1021/opssat-ad-detection-causal/README.md

 We use the term **"signature"** for a claim of the form *"feature X changes at labeled anomaly onsets more than at placebo pivots on the same channel."* The title and headline claims deliberately avoid "causal".

-**What supports the OPS-SAT-AD reading.** A quasi-experimental same-channel placebo design; temporal-precedence testing with a normal-segment control; channel-stratified confirmation (CMH); train/test/bootstrap triple verification; convergent classifier-side evidence from 16 architecturally diverse models (independently re-verified for leakage and duplication, §11.7); and a cluster-robust re-estimation of the core AUROC gap (§11.3).
+**What supports the OPS-SAT-AD reading.** A quasi-experimental same-channel placebo design; temporal-precedence testing with a normal-segment control; channel-stratified confirmation (CMH); train/test/bootstrap triple verification; convergent classifier-side evidence from 16 architecturally diverse models (independently re-verified for leakage and duplication, §11.7); a cluster-robust re-estimation of the core AUROC gap (§11.3); and a small-K check showing that the gap's direction and size survive channel-level resampling (Table R7, R7c).
 The structural skeleton (Fig. 4a) is asserted from the sensor's signal-processing structure and checked for consistency with data; §11.6 further checks its quantitative implications against a synthetic generator and finds them only partially reproduced.

 **What is deliberately outside the claim.**
 - Formal statistical identification in the Pearl do-calculus sense, and discovery of the skeleton's edges by an algorithm (PC, FCI, LiNGAM).
+- Formal hypothesis rejection for the OPS-SAT-AD contrasts at the channel level: with K = 5 no exact test can reject at 0.05, so these contrasts are supported as direction and magnitude only (§11.3, §11.8).
 - Freedom of OPS-SAT-AD's placebo comparison from selection asymmetry: anomalous onsets are detector-selected and placebo pivots are position-matched resamples (see [Onset provenance](#onset-provenance-of-each-result)).
 The estimator-free replication carries the direction claim instead; detector-matched placebo pivots remain a natural extension of the current design (see [Roadmap](#research-roadmap-enabled-by-this-release)).
 - A universal mechanism linking anomaly onsets to derivative-statistic surges.
 Outside OPS-SAT-AD the claim is that `diff`/`diff²` carry more placebo-discriminative information than `level`, an associational statement that is directly useful for feature selection and is now attached to a stated, false-alarm-matched operational size (§11.4).
 - A validated causal account of the operator-baseline gradient. §11.6's synthetic check reproduces its direction but not its magnitude, so the baseline decomposition (Table 13) is offered as a calibration tool.

 **Effect of the external results.** In SMAP/MSL and SMD, `diff` precedes `level` in anomalous and normal regimes alike (Fig. 7a), so the OPS-SAT-AD normal-control reversal is specific to its regime.
 The small positive anomalous-minus-normal increments (Table 13, Fig. 7b) are compatible with an anomaly-specific component on top of the baseline.
-A claim tested against external data, cluster-robust resampling, a false-alarm-matched operating point, and a synthetic existence-proof — and scoped accordingly where any of those checks came back partial or negative — is more transferable than one asserted from a single benchmark and a single statistic.
+A claim tested against external data, cluster-robust resampling, a small-K channel-level check, a false-alarm-matched operating point, and a synthetic existence-proof — and scoped accordingly where any of those checks came back partial or negative — is more transferable than one asserted from a single benchmark and a single statistic.

 ---

 ## Figures

 Figures are generated by the scripts in `results/figures/` from `results/*.csv` / `results/*.json`.
 Figures 1–5 are OPS-SAT-AD-scoped; Figures 6–7 report the three-dataset external-validation comparisons (Tables 12–13) directly, so the cross-dataset result does not rest on tables alone.
 All seven figures encode categories by greyscale, hatch pattern or marker shape with direct labels, and remain legible in black-and-white print.